 Weaknesses: Dead man’s blood can paralyse, incapacitate and hurt them.
 Though it is not fatal, it has allowed hunters and Demons who were normally weaker to over power them.

 How Do They Reproduce: In order to become a Vampire you have to consume their blood first.
 If you drink the blood of the vampire who turned you before you have drank human blood, then you will change back into a human.
-If you drink human blood then there is no cure.

-Unique Attributes: Supernatural Vampires have souls, and when they die their souls go to neither heaven nor hell but to purgatory alongside other supernatural creatures souls.
+Unique Attributes: Supernatural Vampires have souls and when they die their souls go to neither heaven nor hell, but to purgatory alongside other supernatural creatures souls.

 Monster Relatives: Vampires are the children of Eve and thus are related to all other monster races she created, which include Werewolves, Ghouls, Shapeshifters, Wendigo’s, Khan Worm, Wraith’s, Skin Walkers, Djinns, Vetala’s and Crocotta’s.
 Many of these monster races share similar traits to Vampires, though their closest relatives are apparently the Vetala’s.
 Vampires are also distantly related to the Leviathans, ancient monsters capable of devouring Demons, Angels and just about anything else.
 It is believed Eve the creator of the Vampires came from the Leviathan’s or was related to them.

 Other Supernatural Creatures: Aside from the other monster races, Demons, Ghosts, Leviathans, Angels, Gods and the Judeo Christian god all exist.